huonw/huonw.github.io/_posts/2020-04-15-worktrees-and-pyenv.md

 Multiple copies of a source tree is great, but also leads to some confusing circumstances if the state is mixed up.
 It can be easy to edit a file in the wrong directory, and then not understand why it's not applying.
 I know I've spent time tracking down incorrect-location edits whenever there's multiple copies of anything (functions, files, directories, ...)!

-{% include image.html src="dependencies.png" link="https://xkcd.com/754/" caption="Dependency management is hard enough, without having to do 5 times at once" %}
+{% include image.html src="dependencies.png" link="https://xkcd.com/754/" caption="Dependency management is hard enough, without having to do 5 times at once" alt="an xkcd cartoon showing a stylised screenshot of a college course description.
+Course: CPSC 432.
+Description: intermediate compiler design, with a focus on dependency resolution.
+Prereqs: CPSC 432" %}

 Python's common approach to dependencies makes this worse: code needs to be run in the correct [virtual environment][venv], which is, by default, managed separately to the current directory.
 Typically, each checkout would have its own virtual environment, in case there's differences in the exact set of dependencies used, and to allow each copy to install its exact on-disk version of StellarGraph [with `--editable`][editable].